SeinopSys/react-coolors-widget/README.md

 #### Pre-compiled CSS

 The precompiled CSS uses custom properties, all of which you can override in your own styles to change how the component looks by creating your own class.

+The full list of custom properties and their defaults are at the top of [widget.scss](./src/widget.scss).

 ```css
 @import url('~react-coolors-widget/dist/widget.css');